shabin5785/react-notes/Notes_1.md

 - async data fetch i fine to be done in a component if that is the only component that needs the data.
 If anohter component also needs the data and those two components are loaded independantly, then we might be in a situation where, data fetching component is not loaded and other one is loaded, with no data.
 So we can move the fetch to a reducer fn so that we can make data fetch independant of component.

 - redux thunk intercepts only fns as actions and dispatches it.
 Normal actions are passed through.
+Thunk takes the fn and invokes the fn, causing the action inside fns to be fired as a result

 - double bang (!!) on any truthy or falsy value returns true or false. so !!null is false. !!8 is true.